 - Identifying a CAD modeling software: There are numerous 3D modelling software applications that can be used to create 3D models from scratch, as well as transforming your 2D model to 3D.
 The identification process begins when you understand what is the structure of your architecture and how you can find a software that will fit all your needs.
-Here’s a article that talks about the 5 best 3D CAD softwares for your architectural models.
+Here’s a article that talks about the Software Applications For Architectural CAD Modeling.

 - Measurement and scale: Scales and measurements are always a little tricky.
 Nobody wants any of their details lost on the print!
 So, it is always recommended to aim for a scale that’s a little higher than the least permissible dimension the 3D printer allows.
 This step is just as important as selecting a design software.